chakflying/learning-diary/_posts/2020-05-21-importing-things-in-js.md

 title:  Importing things in Javascript
 ---

-When I first started learning Javascript, the complexity of importing things is mindblowing.
+When I first started learning Javascript, the complexity of importing things is mind-blowing.
 Nowadays we often rely on a build system to handle everything for us, but it would be a nightmare to figure out how the project and its dependencies are put together.
 So I tried to figure out how things are the way they are.

 ### Lack of a standard library